weinholt/akku/README.md

 ## Dependencies

 Akku requires git and libcurl.
-It has been tested on GNU/Linux, FreeBSD, macOS and Cygwin.
+It has been tested on GNU/Linux, macOS, FreeBSD, Cygwin and OpenBSD.
 Although it supports many Scheme implementations, Akku itself currently requires either GNU Guile or Chez Scheme.